5 Tips for Your Morning Workout

 You’ve taken the first step!
 Now you won’t have to waste any time finding your workout gear when you’re half asleep and you’ll also be reminded of your workout plan (because you might forget by morning…).

 Bad morning habits — 4 things to avoid:

 Following a training plan will help you see results quicker.
 Always schedule a workout reminder in your calendar.
 This way you won’t forget, and it will be harder to just skip a scheduled run or fitness session if it’s staring back at you in black and white.

-Follow a training plan from the Results app: you only need a little bit of time for bodyweight exercises — perfect for a morning workout!
+Follow a training plan from the adidas Training app: you only need a little bit of time for bodyweight exercises — perfect for a morning workout!

-If you aren’t up for a Results training in the morning, choose another workout that’s fun:
+If you aren’t up for an adidas Training training in the morning, choose another workout that’s fun:

 3. Workout with a friend